 Sponsoring student organizations and University offices are encouraged to publicize events with posters and flyers.
-All promotional material distributed by students and student organizations must be approved by the Student Activities office in advance of posting.
+All promotional material distributed by students and student organizations must be approved by the Office of Campus Life in advance of posting.
 Unapproved flyers will be removed.